leanbc/weather_app/README.md

 The pipeline takes some time to run, since dowloading and inserting the yearly weather data is pretty heavy, but there is logging informing of every step.

-Once the whole pipeline runs, you can connect the Database where the tableswith the reasults are ready:
+Once the whole pipeline runs, you can connect the Database where the tables with the results are ready:

 Schema: `tr`